Meisterlala/FFXIVMobile_Companion/README.md

 ## Usage

-1. Go to where you downloaded the file and open it (if you get a warning from Windows Smartscreen select `Run anyway`)
+Open the file you downloaded and follow the directions - it's that easy!
-2. Follow the directions on the window that opens
+If you get a warning from Windows Smartscreen select `Run anyway` - [You can check out a virus scan of the exe here](https://www.virustotal.com/gui/url/a24ebee2f5881af4e4d8ebdd4a0e233ff56debbf9011964f34e33a96fea3d384?nocache=1)

-It's that easy!
+(or copy the URL and test it yourself)

 ## Known Issues